 The EPA has created a anticipated project plan (updated February 2008) that outlines milestones and dates for some major WIPP activities through the next calendar year.
 This document, as well as a more detailed description of the items included in the project plan, are available for viewing/download below (Adobe .pdf format).
 Please note that this is only a projected schedule; therefore, any of this information is subject to change at any time.

 Idaho National Laboratory TRU waste shipments temporarily suspended

-DOE reports that TRU waste shipments from INL have been temporarily suspended.
-EPA is working with the New Mexico Department of the Environment and DOE to evaluate the reported infractions and to implement corrective actions.
-EPA will continue to assess the situation at WIPP and INL-AMWTP and provide updates on actions and activities at both facilities related to this incident.
+The Department reports that TRU waste shipments from INL have been temporarily suspended.
+The EPA is working with the New Mexico Department of the Environment (NMED) and the DOE to evaluate the reported infractions and to implement corrective actions.
+The Agency will continue to assess the situation at the WIPP and INL-AMWTP and provide updates on actions and activities at both facilities related to this incident.

 - Letter reporting incorrect waste container shipment (PDF) (3 pp, 199K)

 - Enclosure with details, including root cause analysis and corrective action report (PDF) (15 pp, 430K)